Collecting client reviews: VouchedFor, Google or Facebook, which should you use?

 - VouchedFor: Because of the effort it makes to authenticate reviews, the reputational tools and the potential it has to generate new enquiries.

 - Google: Because of the positive impact reviews have following a brand search and the effect it has on local rankings.

 - Your own testimonial requests: As this will allow you to collect longer form testimonials covering specific points, which can then be ‘upgraded’ by adding images of your clients or video.

-Using more than one platform has the potential to create ‘review fatigue’ amongst clients.
+Using more than one platform has the potential to create ‘feedback fatigue’ amongst clients.
 We therefore recommend segmenting your clients; asking one third to leave a review on VouchedFor, a third on Google and the remainder to send a testimonial directly to you.

 If your needs are different an alternative mix might be appropriate.
 And, if Facebook is particularly important to your business, or you advertise on there, you may want to add that in as a fourth option.